Finding a Top Financial Advisor Firm in Tampa, Florida

 Wallace Sutton is founder, sole owner, president and chief compliance officer of this small firm.
 He is a fifth-generation Tampa resident and has been involved in the securities and investment industry since 1984.

-The firm also employs William Hussey, certified financial planner (CFP) and Linda Kocher, registered paraplanner (RP).
+The firm also employs William Hussey, a certified financial planner (CFP), and Linda Kocher, registered paraplanner (RP).
 Kocher has worked for Sutton Wealth since 1996 and Hussey has provided financial planning services to clients since 2002.

 Sutton Wealth Advisors Investment Strategy

-This firm is a follower of modern portfolio theory.
-This Noble Prize-winning investment strategy involves maximizing portfolio expected return for a given amount of risk by diversifying the proportions of various assets.
+This firm is a follower of Modern Portfolio Theory.
+This Nobel Prize-winning investment strategy involves maximizing a portfolio's expected return for a given amount of risk by diversifying the proportions of various assets.
 Generally this translates to a global portfolio that’s diversified across asset classes.

 To decide which securities to invest in, advisors at Sutton Wealth will use charting analysis, technical analysis, fundamental analysis and cyclical analysis.
 Each of these methods is used to evaluate certain aspects of the security and market condition.

 When you begin a relationship with Sutton Wealth, one of the first discussions you’ll have is about your investment objectives, risk tolerance and financial situation.
-Your answers help your advisors to build a portfolio strategy tailored to your situation or helps identify a model portfolio (pre-built by the firm) that fits your needs.
+Based on your answers, the advisors will either build a custom portfolio strategy tailored to your situation, or identify a model portfolio (pre-built by the firm) that fits your needs.
 Your assets will be managed in one of those two ways.

 Formed in 2013, Brightwater Advisory is the second-youngest financial advisor firm on our list.
-Just two employees work at Brightwater, tying it with two other firms as the smallest in our top seven.
-Those two advisors manage more than 100 client accounts totaling $165 million assets under management.
+There are just two advisors at Brightwater, who manage more than 200 client accounts totaling around $177 million assets under management.

-Like Sutton Wealth Management, Brightwater has no specified asset minimum.
+Like Sutton Wealth Advisors, Brightwater has no specified asset minimum.
 The fee-based firm offers investment management, financial planning and consulting.

 Brightwater Advisory Background